Old News—find the new News in the other sections (I know. I know.)

-In May, travelled to the rugged coast of Maine to participate in the Maine Writers and Publishers Alliance (MWPA) Black Fly Retreat.
+2024: Travelled to the rugged coast of Maine to participate in the Maine Writers and Publishers Alliance (MWPA) Black Fly Retreat.
 My workshop leader, Phuc Tran, was outstanding.
-I read from The Ballet, my essay on domestic abuse published in When Home is Not Safe (available here) and received many positive remarks.
+I read from The Ballet, my essay on domestic abuse published in When Home is Not Safe (available here).
+June, I flew to France for an artist residency at Studio Faire in Nérac.
+I’m still processing how magical the experience was.
+I will return!
+More below:

 A poet, essayist, and environmental scientist, Susan Rose April, has now published over 25 poems and essays, one of which ‘Chain Pickerel’ was recently nominated for a Pushcart Prize after being published in the online journal Collateral.
 In Studio Faire, Susan was seeking a place that ‘feels like home but is also 6,184 km away’, where she could re-examine and order her past works in solitude, in order to bring them together into a united manuscript.